Evidence Packs

 Determinism

-Use --determinism strict to disable TF32 and cuDNN benchmarks and align with strict InvarLock presets. --repeats N reruns a single edit N times and records a drift summary in results/determinism_repeats.json.
+Use --determinism strict to disable TF32 and cuDNN benchmarks and align with strict InvarLock presets. --repeats N reruns a single edit N times and records a drift summary in analysis/determinism_repeats.json in the run output; packed bundles copy it to results/analysis/determinism_repeats.json.

 Signing & Verification (Evidence vs Strict Signed Verification)